AndersonSouzax/food-recipes/README.md

 ## Recipes Listing

-After log in to the application, the recipes listing is displayed.
+After log in to the application, the recipes list is displayed.
 The default list is a "general" recipes list, i.e, recipes created by other users.
 This list is also accessible by clicking __RECIPES__ button on the page header.